-CHAPTER III GENERAL UNDERTAKINGS BY PARTICIPATING GOVERNMENTS 1.
-SUBSIDIES ARTICLE 3
+CHAPTER III.-GENERAL UNDERTAKINGS BY PARTICIPATING GOVERNMENTS

+1. Subsidies

-- (1) The Participating Governments recognize that subsidies on sugar may so operate as to impair the maintenance of equitable and stable prices in the free market and so endanger the proper functioning of this Agreement. - (2) If any Participating Government grants or maintains any subsidy, including any form of income or price support, which operates directly or indirectly to increase exports of sugar from, or to reduce imports of sugar into its territory, it shall, during each quota year, notify the Council in writing of the and nature of the subsidisation, of the estimated effect of the subsidisation on the quantity exported from or imported into its territory and of the circumstances making the subsidisation necessary.
-The notification referred to in this paragraph shall be given at the request of the Council, which request shall be-made at least once each quota year in such form and at such time as may be provided in the rules of procedure of the Council. - (3) In any case in which a Participating Government considers that serious prejudice to its interests under this Agreement is caused or threatened by such subsidisation, the Participating Government granting the subsidy shall, upon request, discuss with the other Participating Government or Governments concerned, or with the Council, the possibility of limiting the subsidisation.
+(1) The Participating Governments recognize that subsidies on sugar may so operate as to impair the maintenance of equitable and stable prices in the free market and so endanger the proper functioning of this Agreement.

+- (2) If any Participating Government grants or maintains any subsidy, including any form of income or rice support, which operates directly or indirectly to increase exports of sugar from, or to reduce imports of sugar into its territory, it shall during each quota year notify the Council in writing of the extent and nature of the subsidisation, of the estimated effect of the subsidisation on the quantity of sugar exported from or imported into its territory and of the circumstances making the subsidisation necessary. - (3) In any case in which a Participating Government considers that serious prejudice to its interests under this Agreement is caused or threatened by such subsidisation, the Participating Government granting the subsidy shall, upon request, discuss with the other Participating Government or Governments concerned, or with the Council, the possibility of limiting the subsidisation.
 In any case in which the matter is brought before the Council, the Council may examine the case with the Governments concerned and make such recommendations as it deems appropriate.